manuelbua/gitver/README.md

 ## What is it?
 A very simple, lightweight, tag-based version string manager for git, written in Python.

-It enhances `git describe` output and generates version strings in the format:

-    v<MAJ>.<MIN>.<PATCH>-[<NEXT>|<SNAPSHOT>]-[<COMMIT_COUNT>]/<HASH>

-The `-SNAPSHOT` suffix is used when the NEXT version string numbers are known, to denote a snapshot of that future version.

-The `-NEXT` suffix is used when no NEXT version string numbers have been defined and gitver needs to describe a future version.

-Note that suffixes such as `-NEXT` and `-SNAPSHOT`are customizable.
+It generates version strings by using Python-based formatting rules coupled with repository information, augmented by user-defined data.

+This make it easy to adopt versioning schemes such as [Semantic Versioning](https://semver.org) and keeps version information automagically updated.

-Sample output:
+Sample output (this repository):

-    Latest tag: v0.4.9
-    NEXT defined as: 0.4.10
+    Most recent tag: v0.3.0-RC
+    Using pre-release metadata: RC
-    Current build ID: a3a73a5861e5721055f3a12545201e265ba0c097
+    Current build ID: 977fbbc7043691ed519cb26ab62772ef8fa8a582
-    Current version: v0.4.10-SNAPSHOT-2/a3a73a5
+    Current version: v0.3.0-RC

 ## Helps in version string management

 Coupled with [git hooks](http://git-scm.com/book/en/Customizing-Git-Git-Hooks), *gitver* version blob templates helps to keep your own project updated with its version information, performing simple template-based substitution automatically at *post-commit* time, for example.

 ## Why?